playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 const magicNumber = = 185;
 ```

 To a developer, this is obviously a syntax error.
 However, the lexer is not in charge of finding syntax errors, simply assigning tokens to the characters it's been taught to recognize.
-As such, running the above through a lexer would likely yeild us something like this:
+As such, running the above through a lexer would likely yield us something like this:

 ![](./lexer_2.svg)